vicrise/Improving-Patient-Care-with-SQL-Analyzing-Appointments-Doctors-patients-and-Medication-Trends/README.md

 - The bill's table wasn’t available to determine the total amount each patient spent.

 ### CONCLUSION
-- Hospital management should provide complete data of their hospitals in order for data professionals to make the right analysis and recommendations that will help the hospital to cut costs and to make good decisions
+- Hospital management should provide complete data of their hospitals for data professionals to make the right analysis and recommendations that will help the hospital to cut costs and to make good decisions